sparwan1/EmergencyDataCollectionApp/README.md

 - **State Management:** Managed using Jotai atoms located in the src/atoms directory.
 Utilities: Helper functions and constants located in the src/utils directory.

-- **Backend:** Node.js and Express for handling API requests and server-side logic.

 ## Workflows and Testing